SoftBank's cheap valuation draws $1 billion bet from U.S. fund Tiger Global

 The company’s charismatic CEO Masayoshi Son, who owns 21 percent of SoftBank, said at a shareholders’ meeting last month, that a “conglomerate discount” was weighing on the company’s stock.
 He said the stock should be trading above 14,000 yen rather than where they were then - at around 8,000 yen - to account for its investments.

-Besides Alibaba, SoftBank has a stake in U.S. telecoms firm Sprint Corp and Yahoo Japan.
+Besides Alibaba, SoftBank has a stake in U.S. telecoms firm Sprint Corp (S.N) and Yahoo Japan (4689.T).

 But SoftBank’s investments have left it with a heavy debt load.